experimentarium/times/docs/part-1/08-stochastic-programming.md

 ## Solving approaches

 General multi-stage stochastic programming problems of the type described above can be solved by standard deterministic algorithms by solving the deterministic equivalent of the stochastic model.
 This is the most straightforward approach, which may be applied to all problem instances.
-However, the resulting deterministic problem may become very large and thus difficult to solve, especially if integer vari­ables are introduced, but also in the case of linear models with a large number of stochastic scenarios.
+However, the resulting deterministic problem may become very large and thus difficult to solve, especially if integer variables are introduced, but also in the case of linear models with a large number of stochastic scenarios.

-Two-stage stochastic programming problems can also be solved efficiently by using a Benders de­composition algorithm (Wets, 1989).
-Therefore, the classical decompo­sition approach to solving large multi-stage stochastic linear programs has been nested Benders decomposition.
-However, a multi-stage stochastic program with integer vari­ables does not, in general, allow a nested Benders decomposition.
+Two-stage stochastic programming problems can also be solved efficiently by using a Benders decomposition algorithm (Wets, 1989).
+Therefore, the classical decomposition approach to solving large multi-stage stochastic linear programs has been nested Benders decomposition.
+However, a multi-stage stochastic program with integer variables does not, in general, allow a nested Benders decomposition.
 Consequently, more complex decompositions approaches are needed in the general case (e.g. Dantzig-Wolfe decomposition with dynamic column generation, or stochastic decomposition methods).

 The current version of the TIMES implementation for stochastic programming is solely based on directly solving the equivalent deterministic problem.
 As this may lead to very large problem instances, stochastic TIMES models are in practice limited to a relatively small number of branches of the event tree (SOW\'s).